Eurasian eagle-owl

 ![Eurasian eagle owl looking at camera [eye contact] IMAGE: Amy Middleton 2022](https://images.rzss.org.uk/media/Highland_Wildlife_Park/HWP_animals/Eurasian_eagle_owl/eurasian_eagle_owl_1.jpg)

 We currently have one male Eurasian eagle-owl in our collection named Roger.
+These owls inhabit a wide range of environments, including cliffs, forest and urban areas.

 Population